 - To have in place a robust and effective record keeping system.

-School uses C-POMs and some manual records in locked cabinet head's office. - To ensure all child protection concerns, associated discussions and decisions are recorded in writing in a set format: - □ The nature of the concern - □ The name of the person reporting the concern - □ To whom the concern was reported - □ When it was recorded - □ What robust action was taken - To ensure the record keeping system is kept in one secure central place. - To have in place an up to date, detailed, accurate and secure child protection file which records all concerns and referrals.
+- To ensure all child protection concerns, associated discussions and decisions are recorded in writing in a set format:

+- $\hfill\square$ The nature of the concern

+- $\hfill\square$ The name of the person reporting the concern

+- \Box To whom the concern was reported

+- □ When it was recorded

+- □ What robust action was taken

+- To ensure the record keeping system is kept in one secure central place. - To have in place an up to date, detailed, accurate and secure child protection file which records all concerns and referrals.